-The $\Sigma$ symbol is the summation of terms.
+The Σ symbol is the summation of terms.
 The summation symbol is defined as:

-$$\sum{i=1}^{n} k_i \equiv k_1 + k_2 + ... + k_n$$
+$$\sum{i=1}^n k_i \equiv k_1 + k_2 + \ldots + k_n$$

-The $\Pi$ symbol is the product of terms.
+The Π symbol is the product of terms.
 The product symbol is defined by:

-$$\prod{i=1}^{n} f_i \equiv f_1 \times f_2 \times \dots \times f_n$$
+$$\prod{i=1}^{n} f_i \equiv f_1 \times f_2 \times \ldots \times f_n$$

 For those protection systems based on sensing, assessment, detection, interruption, and active neutralization of an adversary, credit can only be taken up to the "point on the pathway" at which the total of the adversary task time, engagement times, and delay times exceeds the protective force response times.
 This limiting criteria eliminates credit being taken for protection system capabilities that are not engaged prior to the adversary completing their objective.
-For denial based protection systems, the "point on the pathway" is the critical detection point.
+For denial based protection systems, the point on the pathway is the critical detection point.
 The critical detection point is defined as the point at which the protective force must have timely detection, assessment, and response to initiate a response to have a high probability of success in the neutralization of the adversary or denial of the adversary's task/objective.
-Therefore, for a facility employing multiple, complementary layers of protection, the representative total protection system effectiveness is calculated up to the point at which the protection systems can still effectively engage an adversary prior to completion of the objective.
+Therefore, for a facility employing multiple, complementary layers of protection, the representative total protection systems can still effectively engage an adversary prior to completion of the objective.